codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 %}

 Syncing an Argo CD application to a Git Source, ensures that:
-* The application's manifest in the Git repository referenced by the Git Source is always synced to the cluster.
+* The application's manifest in the Git repository linked to the Git Source is always synced with the cluster.
-* The application hierarchy is rendered correctly in the GitOps Apps dashboard as an application set with the Git Source as the parent application.
+* The application hierarchy is accurately displayed in the GitOps Apps dashboard, as one of an application set with the Git Source as the parent application.

    {% include
 	image.html